Dr David Wacey

 - BA DPhil Oxf.

-- I am a University Postdoctoral Research Fellow researching the origin and evolution of life.
+- I am an ARC Future Fellow researching the origin and evolution of life.
 I obtained my D.Phil. from Oxford University in 2004 studying the effects of sulfate-reducing bacteria on biomineralization.
 My current research focuses on morphological, chemical and isotopic tracers of primitive Archean life, using cutting edge techniques such as NanoSIMS and Transmission Electron Microscopy.
-I have recently authored a new introductory textbook on Archean life entitled ‘Early Life on Earth: A Practical Guide’, released in 2009.
+I am also the author of an introductory textbook on Archean life entitled ‘Early Life on Earth: A Practical Guide’.

 - Key research